 ++ Move + Move towards Move a away - Move away 0 Neutral ?
-Uncertain N/A No towards significantly Marginally signific cantiy marginally relationship ML1 SEA Objective effects, signifi of effect (consid cance of the effe the effect in term Medium term (6 - 10 years) ct and e n anation Enhancement and mitigation opportunities To maintain and enhan nature conservation (biodiversity, flora and fauna) - / ++ ++ Core Strategy in objectives and v ot over and above the a terms of SEA vould only promote elopment in line with None identified.
+Uncertain N/A No towards significantly Marginally signific cantiy marginally relationship ML1 SEA Objective VeAssessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods)Short term e n anation Enhancement and n opportunities nitigation To maintain and enhan nature conservation (biodiversity, flora and fauna) - / ++ ++ Core Strategy in objectives and v ot over and above the a terms of SEA vould only promote elopment in line with None identified.
 To maintain and enhan the quality of landscape and townscapes + + Core Strategy in objectives and v ot over and above the a terms of SEA vould only promote elopment in line with None identified.
 To improve quality of surroundings + + + Core Strategy in objectives and v ot over and above the a terms of SEA vould only promote elopment in line with None identified.